bjuncklaus/darknet/README.md

 - [Yolo-v2 Windows and Linux version](https://github.com/AlexeyAB/darknet) by [Alexey](https://github.com/AlexeyAB)

 ## TO DO
-- [ ] Better explanation of prerequisites and installattion
+- Better explanation of prerequisites and installattion
-- [ ] `.weights` files stop saving after 900 iterations, though I kepts it going over 2000
-- [ ] train multiple classes
+- Train multiple classes
+- Add more solutions to common issues
+- Add more example images

 ## Prerequisites
 - [Darknet](https://github.com/pjreddie/darknet)